AppsAgg/AppAgg/README.md

 ![AppAgg](https://appagg.co/i/apple-touch-icon.png)

 # <a href="https://appagg.com">APPlication AGGregator</a>
-Apps, Games, Discounts %, Developers, Users, RSS, Search, Lists, Reviews, Videos.
+Apps, Games, Discounts %, Developers, Users, RSS, Search, Lists, Reviews, Videos, Points.

 ## All apps and games in one place
 * More than 4,000,000 apps and games.